ipavl/JavaChat/docs/README-CLIENT.txt

 	> java Client username
 	> java Client username portNumber
 	> java Client username portNumber serverAddress
+	> java Client username portNumber serverAddress password

 	- If the portNumber is not specified 1500 is used.
-	- If the serverAddress is not specified "localHost" is used
+	- If the serverAddress is not specified "localhost" is used
 	- If the username is not specified "Guest" + random number is used
 	> java Client
 	is equivalent to
 	> java Client Guest<random number> 1500 localhost

+	* Passwords may be visible in command line if the client is run via this method

 In console mode, if an error occurs the program simply stops.
 When a GUI id used, the GUI is informed of the disconnection.